jeremiedecock/snippets/cpp/README.md

 ## Description

-This is a collection of hundreds of original C++ snippets, i.e. small pieces of code I have written to test a specific aspect of the C++ language and various C++ programming libraries.
+This is a collection of original C++ snippets, i.e. small pieces of code I have written to test specific aspects of the C++ language and various C++ programming libraries.

 ### Scientific programming libraries